-Everyone coming to Hotel Dieu Hospital or Kingston General Hospital site must go through a designated entrance.
+Everyone coming to the Hotel Dieu Hospital site or the Kingston General Hospital site must go through a designated entrance.
 All designated family members and visitors must pass screening in order to enter our hospital sites.
 These restrictions are subject to change at any time.

 Additional guidelines for families/loved ones visiting our sites

 If you are accompanying someone to the hospital or you are a registered inpatient visitor, please read the following:

 - Guidelines for Families/Loved Ones Visiting the HDH site

 - Guidelines for Families/Loved Ones Visiting the KGH site

 Many generous community members have asked about how they can support KHSC patients and staff this holiday season.
 We need to take precautions to be as safe as possible.
 Please click here to read through our guidelines for safe giving to KHSC over the holidays.

 For more information and to read some frequently asked questions about our temporary family presence (visitor) policy, click here.

 Below, you can listen to Elizabeth Bardon, Vice President of Mission, Strategy Integration and Support Services, share information about our Family (Visitor) Presence Policy during the COVID-19 pandemic.